Excerpted from the forthcoming book

-This site contains continual references to renegades—those of us who see consumerism for the danger it is and have chosen to stand opposed to it, with a goal of ultimately eliminating it from our social, economic and political systems.
+This site has been written with continual references to renegades—those of us who see consumerism for the danger it is and have chosen to stand opposed to it, with a goal of ultimately eliminating it from our social, economic and political systems.

 Individually, we are renegade consumers.